 - Alonso Quixano in The Ingenious Gentleman Don Quixote of La Mancha.
 Almost everybody he encounters takes advantage of his delusions for comedy value.
 Don Quixote attributes all misfortunes to his mysterious, non-existent enemies, which are exchangeable, and consist of a sorcerer.

-- Any Jodi Picoult book.
-It would be a Tear Jerker, except that she puts it on much too thick at times.
-Some examples include My Sister's Keeper (one sister has leukemia, the other was born to give the other tissue, and the brother is a serial arsonist), The Pact (teenage girl puts her boyfriend's hand to shoot the gun so she can die, results in criminal case for boyfriend, it is revealed that the teenage girl was pregnant, and had been raped as a child, and as a result could not bring herself to get an abortion).
+- In The Pact, a teenage girl puts her boyfriend's hand to shoot the gun so she can die, results in criminal case for boyfriend; it is revealed that the teenage girl was pregnant, and had been raped as a child, and as a result could not bring herself to get an abortion.

 - Thomas Hardy is notorious for books of this nature.
 Characters may make temporary gains, but everything from the nature of society to the weather will conspire to destroy them.
 It's been suggested that he suffered from depression himself.